 The Company's insider trading policy prohibits our Directors, employees who are subject to the reporting requirements of Section 16(a) of the 1934 Act ("Section 16 Officers"), and those employees, independent contractors and consultants who are from time to time added to the Company's restricted trading list (collectively, the "Insiders") from (i) purchasing any financial instruments that are designed to hedge or offset any decrease in the market value of Company securities that were either granted as part of the individual's compensation or that the individual holds directly or indirectly, or (ii) engaging in any short sales of Company securities.
 These prohibitions also extend to any family member of our Insiders who share the same household with them and any other individual or entity whose securities trading decisions are influenced or controlled by any of our Insiders (collectively, the "Related Insiders").
-Employees of the Company securities.
-Our policy also prohibits our Directors and Section 16 Officers and their Related Insiders from pledging Company Short sales involving Company securities.
-Our policy also prohibits our Directors and Section 16 Officers and their Related Insiders from pledging Company Common Stock held in a margin account.
-All other employees of the Company are permitted, but discouraged, from pledging Company Stock held in a margin account.
-All other employees of the Company are permitted, but discouraged, from pledging Company Stock held in a margin account.
-All other employees of the Company are permitted, but discouraged, from pledging Company Stock held in a margin account.
+Employees of the Company who are not Insiders or Related Insiders are permitted, but discouraged, from entering into hedging transactions or engaging in short sales involving Company securities.
+Our policy also prohibits our Directors and Section 16 Officers and their Related Insiders from pledging Company Common Stock as collateral for a loan, holding Company Common Stock on margin or borrowing against Company Common Stock held in a margin account.
+All other employees of the Company are permitted, but discouraged, from pledging Company securities.